 Identify critical features of RPM and Debian package formats.
-RPM and Debian packages store all files for a given package in a single file that also includes information on what other packages the software depends on.
+RPM and Debian packages store all files for a given package in a single file that also includes information about what other packages the software depends on.
 These systems maintain a database of installed packages and their associated files and dependencies.

 Describe the tools used for managing RPMs.
 The rpm program is the main tool for installing, upgrading, and uninstalling RPMs.
 This program accepts operations and options that tell it precisely what to do.
+The Yum utility, and particularly its yum command, enables installation of a package and all its dependencies via the Internet, rather than from local package files.